 In my classes, I work with students to build a learning community.
 This means that each of us bears the responsibly for not only participating and learning, but for helping others to learn as well.
 Inquiry cycle activities of formulating questions, deciding where and how to investigate, creating and acting in the world, collaborating, and reflecting guide what we do.

-I teach in masters and doctoral programs in Library and Information Science, in Writing Studies, and have taught in the Information Technology Studies undergraduate minor.
+I teach in masters and doctoral programs in Information Science, in Writing Studies, and taught in the Information Technology Studies undergraduate minor.
 Recent courses include Social Media and Global Change, Community Engagement, Community Informatics, Social Informatics, Inquiry-Based Learning, Pragmatic Technology, Distributed Knowledge, and Literacy in the Information Age.
 See more on teaching programs I’ve worked with.

 Most of my teaching has been at the graduate level, with interdisciplinary enrollment.
 My students have come from Library and Information Science, Education, Writing Studies, Communications, Linguistics, Economics, Computer Science, and other departments.
 I’ve enjoyed teaching undergraduates as well.
 One of my favorite experiences was teaching a sixth-grade science class in Brisbane; another was leading a technology class for older adults through the National Urban League.